mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ## Outline

 - The arguments for AI: Dario Amodei's essay
 - The arguments against AI: Ed Zitron
+- Other observations: Karen Hao, Arvind Narayanan, Epoch AI
 - My thoughts about how AI is affecting coding
 - Conclusion